YerongAI/Office-Tool-docs/docs/start/requirement.md

 ## Operating System

-- Windows 10 or highter.
+- Windows 10 or higher.
 - Windows Server 2016 or higher.
 - Architecture: x86, x64 or ARM64.